14 Reasons why the Traditional view of hell is untrue

 In various ways with various words Rabbi Paul was sure to repeatedly declare precisely what would happen to those who foolishly reject the gospel.
 He was sure to do this because God appointed him to fully proclaim the whole counsel of God.
 Paul didn’t hide any aspect of the truth–including the awful truth that those who reject the Messiah will be utterly “destroyed” by the raging, consuming fire of the Lord.
 If words have any meaning at all then this is what we must conclude.

-Allow me to add that if Jesus supposedly preached eternal torture, as many contend, then Paul would have certainly backed it up.
+Allow me to add that if Christ supposedly preached eternal torture, as many contend, then Paul would have certainly backed it up.
 Yet Paul taught no such thing because Jesus taught no such thing, not to mention the bible they taught from–the Old Testament–teaches no such thing.

 9) Paul said he was innocent of “the blood of all men” (Acts 20:26)